enesozturk/react-native-hold-menu/website/docs/props.md

 Object of keys that same name with items to match parameters to onPress actions.
 If you want to pass different parameters for hold item to menu item `onPress` handlers ([check WhatsApp example](https://github.com/enesozturk/react-native-hold-menu/blob/main/example/src/screens/Whatsapp/MessageItem.tsx)), you need to use this prop to set params per HoldItem.

-The reason provide action params with another prop is make it able to
+> The reason provide action params with another prop is make it able to pass with shared value without performance issues.

 | type                      | required |
 | ------------------------- | -------- |